CSolution Project Structure

 Upgrade

-When upgrade (or downgrade) a software component the version information of the configuration file is considered.
+When upgrading (or downgrading) a software component, the version information of the configuration file is considered.

 Example: after updating the configuration file ConfigFile.h to version 1.3.0, the directory contains these files:

-./RTE/component_class/ConfigFile.h // user editable configuration file (based on current version)
+./RTE/component_class/ConfigFile.h // user editable configuration file (based on the current version)

 ./RTE/component_class/ConfigFile.h.update@1.3.0 // new configuration file; used to start a 3-way merge